Cooking Gorgeous

 • Herbs - Parsley, mint, and dill are my favorite herbs to pair with cheese but you can use basil, oregano, thyme, chervil, or chives instead.
 If you want to use dried herbs, use ⅓ of the amount.

-How to Make Sigara Boregi?
+How to Make Sigara Boregi

 Roll the Pastries

-Add a tablespoonful of cheese filling to the wide end and spread it into a thin line, leaving a small gap on either side.
+Place a triangle of yufka on a large, flat surface, pointed end away from you.
+Add a tablespoonful of cheese filling to the wide end and then spread it into a thin line, leaving a small gap on either side.

 Wet the tip on each pastry at the pointed end to seal it.
+Set aside and continue with the remaining yufka and filling.

 Shallow Fry the Boreks